 PhD, North Carolina State University

-MA (Co-op), Waterloo
+MA (Co-op), University of Waterloo

-BA (Hons), Waterloo
+BA (Hons), University of Waterloo

 Science Communication Online: Engaging Experts and Publics on the Internet.
-Columbus, OH: The Ohio State University Press.
-2019.
-ISBN 978-0-814-21398-8.
+Columbus, OH: The Ohio State University Press, 2019.

 Emerging Genres in New Media Environments.
-With Carolyn R. Miller.
-London: Palgrave Macmillan.
-2017.
-ISBN: 978-3-319-40295-6.
+Co-edited with Carolyn R. Miller.
+London: Palgrave Macmillan, 2017.

 Selected Fellowships & Awards